No-go for tree-level R-symmetry breaking: No-go with separated SUSY and R-symmetry breaking

 \begin{fmffile}{fg4}

 \end{fmffile}

 In generic models with $r_X = r_Y$, all the four VEVs in \eqref{eq:3-1} are non-zero.
 If we make a linear combination of them aligned with the F-term, the combination field generically has non-zero VEV.
-Thus tree level R-symmetry breaking, if existing in this type of models, is accompanied with same magnitude of loop level R-symmetry breaking contributing to gaugino masses.
-For models with $r_X \ne r_Y$, $X$ and $Y$ fields is clearly separated, \eqref{eq:3-1} can be generically satisfied and tree-level R-symmetry is well defined without interference from loop level R-symmetry breaking.
-But as we have shown, there is no one-loop diagram for gaugino masses in this case.
+Thus tree-level R-symmetry breaking, if existing in this type of models, is accompanied with the same magnitude of loop-level R-symmetry breaking contributing to the gaugino mass which makes tree-level R-symmetry breaking redundant.
+For models with $r_X \ne r_Y$, $X$ and $Y$ fields are clearly separated, \eqref{eq:3-1} can be naturally satisfied and tree-level R-symmetry is well defined without interference from loop-level R-symmetry breaking.
+But as we have shown, there is no valid one-loop diagram for the gaugino mass in this case.